dbusteed/dbusteed.github.io/_posts/2022-03-01-how-i-dual-booted-windows-11-with-endeavouros.md

 1. Next was the disk partitioning.
 There's a lot of resources out there on the *best* way to partition your Linux setup, which can be kind of confusing.
 After reading up on the motivations behind the different partitions schemes, I decided to create the following partitions:
     * 512 MB (FAT32) mounted at `/boot/efi` with the `boot` flag
     * Remaining free space (500+ GB, ext4) mounted at `/` with the `root` flag
 1. After confirming the partition setup, I selected the components I wanted to install.
-I left the kept options and selected the Cinnamon desktop environment
+I selected the Cinnamon desktop environment as well as the LTS Linux kernel (I've heard the LTS kernel can help out with NVIDIA-related bugs, so I'm adding it to be safe)
 1. I finished up the installation by making my user account, and confirming my selections
 1. When the installation finished, I restarted my laptop

-## Step 4: Confirm Everything is Working!
+## Step 4: Confirm Everything is Working

 After restarting, my laptop displayed the boot loader for EndeavourOS.
 There was an option for booting into EndeavourOS and one for booting into Windows via the Windows Boot Manager.
 To make sure everything worked, I loaded up EndeavourOS, then restarted the laptop again and booted into Windows.
-Both OSs worked as expected, so the everything was successful!
+Both OSs worked as expected, so the everything was successful.